Behind the project

 How a Biomass Plant Works

-The waste wood fuel will be delivered to our plant from local processing hubs.
-We will carry a store of four days’ worth of fuel in a dedicated wood store.
-Wood fuel will then be transported from the store to the boiler by conveyor where it will be burned.
+The waste wood fuel is delivered to our plant from local processing hubs.
+We carry a store of four days’ worth of fuel in a dedicated wood store.
+Wood fuel is then transported from the store to the boiler by conveyor where it is burned.
 The energy released is used to boil water; the steam produced then activates a steam turbine creating rotational energy from which electricity is generated by an electrical generator.
 The electricity is fed in to the national grid for everyone to use.

 Templeborough Biomass Power Plant Ltd. has brought together a wide range of experienced partners and renewable energy experts to develop and construct this project.
 These experts have significant experience in all aspects of project finance, project development, environmental management, civil engineering, power plant engineering and management.

-- Power Plant Constructors – Templeborough Biomass has contracted with a consortium of Birmingham- based Interserve Construction Ltd. and Babcock & Wilcox Vølund from Denmark, who will build the power plant and supply all the equipment.
+- Power Plant Constructors – Templeborough Biomass contracted a consortium of Birmingham-based Interserve Construction Ltd. and Babcock & Wilcox Vølund from Denmark, who built the power plant and supplied all the equipment.
 Interserve is one of the UK’s foremost construction and support services companies and Volund have a history in power generation which dates back to 1898.
 The consortium are members of the Considerate Contractor’s Scheme.

-- Support Team during Construction – Our support team includes Fichtner Consulting Engineers who will assist with engineering and Callidus Health and Safety as the Principal Designer in support of the UK CDM-2015 Health and Safety regulations.
+- Support Team during Construction – Our support team included Fichtner Consulting Engineers who assisted with engineering and Callidus Health and Safety as the Principal Designer in support of the UK CDM-2015 Health and Safety regulations.

 - Fuel Suppliers – Here in Templeborough we will use waste wood biomass to generate electricity.
 A large proportion of this waste wood fuel will be collected locally from municipal waste sites where it is segregated from other wastes, from construction sites, and other industrial and commercial waste collections, after which it will be processed and shredded for use as a fuel in our biomass plant.
-When our plant starts operating, the waste wood fuel will be sourced and processed by Stobart Biomass Products Ltd., a subsidiary of the Stobart Group, who also part own the famous Eddie Stobart logistics company.
+The waste wood fuel is sourced and processed by Stobart Biomass Products Ltd., a subsidiary of the Stobart Group, who also part own the famous Eddie Stobart logistics company.